Kentucky · Kentucky

 Outside scholarship stacking policy

-The University of Kentucky enforces a Cost of Attendance cap across all aid sources.
-Outside scholarships must be reported via a Declaration of Additional Resources form, and the monetary value of institutional scholarships may be adjusted when combined aid exceeds COA.
+The University of Kentucky enforces a Cost of Attendance cap across all aid sources, and publishes a self-help-first over-award order: when combined aid exceeds COA or need, loans are canceled or reduced first, then Federal Work-Study is stopped.
+Outside scholarships must be reported via a Declaration of Additional Resources form.

 UK's published policy states that students may not receive aid in excess of their cost of attendance.
 Outside scholarship recipients must file a Declaration of Additional Resources form reporting the award.
 When combined federal, state, private, and institutional aid exceeds COA, UK may adjust the monetary value of institutional scholarships to eliminate the over-award.
 Kentucky does not publicly specify a loan-first or grant-first order for these adjustments, so families should file the Declaration of Additional Resources form as soon as an outside award is confirmed and ask the Student Success aid office to model the interaction in writing before billing.
 The Kentucky Educational Excellence Scholarship (KEES), administered by KHEAA, is stackable with UK institutional aid subject to the same COA cap.